SEARCH THIS BLOG

 I’ve received a few mails from readers who are planning to visit the Stresa area this winter with the intention of skiing.
 I’m pleased to see there is such interest in this, and that people recognize the year-round appeal here.
 In light of these mails I thought it would be a good idea to gather together some information and sites that may prove helpful.

 Andiamo a sciare!
 Let's go skiing!
 First let’s talk about resorts in the Italian Alps.
 All of these locations can be reached taking the motorway for Domodossala.
 I suggest these particular resorts for their excellent conditions, full services, and because they offer a high quality at a reasonable price.
 Overall in fact, I find skiing in Italy and Switzerland to be far more economical than in the United States.
-For example, a one-day adult lift ticket at Vail this season is going for near $100; this makes skiing prohibitive for most families.
+For example, a one-day adult lift ticket at Vail at the time of this writing is going for near $100; this makes skiing prohibitive for most families.
 By comparison, a full-day adult lift ticket at San Domenico this season is 21 euro/27 on the weekends, and parking is free.
 You’ll find all services, including rentals and food, to be also proportionately lower.
 But the snow, and the views, on the other hand, well, there’s nothing lesser at all about them.

 Here are three places I like in the Italian Alps near Domodossola, all about 45 minutes from Stresa:

 San Domenico: A full-service resort easily reached from Milan and Lago Maggiore, in the Italian Lepontine Alps.
-Here's their English Web site: www.sandomenico-ciamporino.it
+Here's their English website: www.sandomenico-ciamporino.it

 Now, further afield to Switzerland.
 To reach these resorts in the Swiss Alps we’ll continue on this road past Domodossola, crossing into Switzerland over the famous Simplon Pass.
 Without traveling too much further, there are resorts I think worthy of a visit.
 Here are two in particular that are approximately two hours from Stresa: